TedLeRoy/ubuntu-update.sh/README.md

 This project is in GitHub and can be found [here](https://github.com/TedLeRoy/ubuntu-update.sh)

+Similar results can be obtained by simply running `sudo apt update && sudo apt upgrade -y && sudo apt full-upgrade -y && sudo apt autoremove -y` so this is as much an exercise in simple bash scripting concepts as anything.

 ### Background

 I maintain several individual Ubuntu 16.04 Long Term Support (LTS) Servers and found myself typing `sudo apt update && sudo apt upgrade -y && sudo apt full-upgrade -y` often.